polymorphic92/PD-workflow/PITCHME.md

 * What do you look for in Navigation/Presentation in Applications
 * How do you configure Applications

+Note:

+1 Theme/customization support

+2 depends on the app I like to be minimal
 +++

 ### Theming
 +++
 ### Vim